 Areas that store corrosive chemicals, such as acids or bases, should be provided with emergency showers and eyewashes.
 Examples of such places are chemical storage rooms, mechanical rooms, etc.

-Any special requirements for the storage of flammable chemical will depend on the specific chemicals and amount that will be stored.
+Any special requirements for the storage of flammable chemicals will depend on the specific chemicals and amount that will be stored.
 Provide Environmental Health and Safety with an inventory of all chemicals that are intended to be stored in the area.
 Please review the following chapters of the Municipal Code of Chicago for specific requirements for storage of flammable materials: 15-24 – Flammable Liquids, 15-26 – Fume and Flammable Compressed Gases, and 15-28 – Hazardous Materials and Combustible Solids.

 Compressed gas cylinders and cryogenic liquids pose asphyxiation hazards when stored in confined areas.